 The New York State Association of County Health Officials (NYSACHO) supports the above-referenced legislation which would make equal and increase the ceiling for civil penalties that can be assessed by local boards of health and the State of New York for violations of the public health law and State Sanitary Code.
-The existing statutory ceiling has not been increased in a decade.
-While the initial goal of public health is always education and voluntary compliance, penalties serve as a means to assure the public health violations do not go unaddressed.
+The existing statutory penalty ceiling has not been increased in a decade.
+While the initial goal of public health is always education and voluntary compliance, public health penalties serve as a mechanism to assure that violations that threaten health and safety do not go unaddressed.
 Examples of the types of violations involved include:

-- Food service establishment violations: Bare hand contact with ready to eat foods, food preparation employees not washing hands, potentially hazardous foods not maintained at required temperatures, Cockroach and/or rodent infestations. - Public swimming pools violations: Lack of adequate disinfection, inadequate lifeguard supervision or lifeguards not trained in CPR, inadequate or no safety plans - Drinking water, Sewage and Waste Violations: Inadequate chlorine residual maintained in non-community water supply, sewage spillage from broken drain lines or malfunctioning septic systems - Housing violations: Rental units with no second means of egress, no smoke detectors or carbon monoxide detectors, rental property with tenants with no utilities (gas, electric, water), failure to abate housing conditions causing exposure to lead.
+- Food service establishment violations: Bare hand contact with ready to eat foods, food preparation employees not washing hands, potentially hazardous foods not maintained at required temperatures, Cockroach and/or rodent infestations. - Public swimming pools violations: Lack of adequate disinfection, inadequate lifeguard supervision or lifeguards not trained in CPR, inadequate or no safety plans - Drinking water, Sewage and Waste Violations: Inadequate chlorine residual maintained in noncommunity water supply, sewage spillage from broken drain lines or malfunctioning septic systems - Housing violations: Rental units with no second means of egress, no smoke detectors or carbon monoxide detectors, rental property with tenants with no utilities (gas, electric, water), failure to abate housing conditions causing exposure to lead.